Planning application decision

 The documentation for an endpoint SHOULD be accessible as [HTML] from a public URL.

-The endpoint documentation URL SHOULD have the same URL as the source documentation.
+The endpoint documentation URL SHOULD have the same URL as the endpoint documentation page.

 The endpoint documentation include a hyperlink to one or more endpoints for Planning application data.